How to Trademark a Slogan

 Creating a Trademark

+There are many types of trademarks.
 In order to become a valid trademark‚ it must be distinctive.
 A trademark can either be inherently distinctive or can acquire distinctiveness through secondary meaning.
 In order to obtain a valid trademark more quickly and easily‚ a company should strive to create a trademark that is inherently distinctive.
-There are typically five levels of distinctiveness: generic‚ descriptive‚ suggestive‚ fanciful‚ and arbitrary.
+There are typically five levels of distinctiveness: generic and descriptive on the weak side and suggestive‚ fanciful‚ and arbitrary on the strong side.

 Suggestive‚ fanciful‚ and arbitrary trademarks do not simply describe the product.
 Instead‚ a suggestive trademark requires that consumers use their imagination to make the connection between the product and the trademark.
 With fanciful and arbitrary trademarks‚ there is no connection between the trademark and the type of product.
 Because these trademarks do not simply describe the product‚ they are considered inherently distinctive‚ and capable of strong protection if the trademark is used in commerce and there is no prior user.